eSkiSo/FicoActions/README.md

 Automatic Action Plugin to Notify Creator
 ===================================

-This plugin adds a new automatic action to Kanboard.
+This plugin adds a new automatic actions to Kanboard.

-This will re-assign the task back to the creator and notify him when the task is moved to another column.
+1. Re-assign the task back to the creator and notify him when the task is moved to another column.
+2. Notify by email and add comment to task when due date is changed

 Author
 ------